k2view-academy/K2View-Academy/articles/TDM/tdm_gui/25_task_tdmdb_tables.md

 ## Task_Globals

-This table holds all [Globals that are overridden by the task](23_task_globals_tab.md).
-A separate record is created for each Global.
+This table holds all [variables that are overridden by the task](23_task_globals_tab.md).
+A separate record is created for each variable.

 ## Task_Ref_Tables